junaidbs/dependency_cleaner/README.md

 Dependency cleaner for maven projects (customized for springboot)

 Dependency cleaner is a program built for Springboot projects(Maven) to make removing dependencies from your projects easier.
-The idea came to me when I was in work and noticed our POM file becoming convoluted and in turn, hard to manage  and hard to find unused Dependency.
+The inspiration struck me while I was at work and saw how our POM file was growing complicated, making it difficult to maintain and difficult to locate unneeded Dependencies.

  You can get the rar to your machine with the following link